denten-books/plain-text/4-sign.md

 happens in virtual isolation from the communities of practice.
 The condition presents a grave danger to communities whose norms and practices rely on the free flow of information between their members.
-Whatever the political goals, humanists must engage in the grand project of augmenting the intelligence of humanity.
+Whatever the political goals, humanists must work with software engineers and user interface designer to engage in the grand project of augmenting the intelligence of humanity.
 We must become our own bootstrapping community, capable of affecting the means of our own intellectual production.

 What seems like a given, necessary, and *a priori* configuration of writing and reading implements---the keyboard, the hard drive, and the screen---is in